ProFormA/proformaxml/Whitepaper.md

 -  <b>max-size</b> specifies the maximum size of a file in bytes which should be   accepted.
 If the submission is a bundle like a ZIP archive, the size of the archive must not exceed the specified maximum size.
 If the submission consists of several individual files, the sum of all individual file sizes must not exceed the specified maximum size.
 Systems which have a stronger limit of the file size should print a warning to the uploading user.
 If this attribute is missing, a system default value will be used.

-The <b>file-restriction</b> element defines required and optional files using an optional boolean <b>required</b> attribute (default is true).
+The <b>file-restriction</b> element defines required, optional, and prohibited file paths in a submission.
+A file restriction may use the POSIX Extended Regular Expressions format (*posix-ere*), or an unspecified one (*none*) if a custom format is intended to be used.

-A valid submission must meet each of the following file-restrictions: it *must* contain all files specified by *required=true* elements and it *is allowed* to contain files specified by *required=false* elements.
+A valid submission must meet each of the following file-restrictions: it *must* contain all files specified by *use=required* elements and it *is allowed* to contain files specified by *use=optional* elements.
 Submissions that include even more files than those specified as required or optional are still accepted, but frontends and graders will ignore all these additional files.
-This allows students to successfully submit ZIP files accidentally containing  inivisible files like `.DS_Store`.
-Enforcing submission restrictions is up to the LMS, middleware, or grader.
+This allows students to successfully submit ZIP files accidentally containing  invisible files such as  `.DS_Store`.
+Submissions containing files that are explicitly specified by *use=prohibited* elements may be rejected entirely.
+Enforcing these restrictions is up to the LMS, middleware, or grader.
 A submission not containing all required files may be rejected by the front-end LMS and may not even be partially graded.

 All file-restrictions are file paths relative to a root directory.
 There are three cases to consider (depending on what is submitted in the [submission files element](#74-the-submission-files-part)):